QingZhang990806/MSc-Dissertation-Project/README.md

 # MSc-Dissertation-Project
-This is repo for MSc Dissertation Project at the University of St Andrews.
+This is repo for Qing's MSc Dissertation Project at the University of St Andrews.